LEWISBIRCH2/LEWISBIRCH2.github.io/README.md

 4. Create a DOTENV file (config.env) in the 'server' folder
 5. Establish a MongoDB Database named "Museums", and a collection named "Users"
 6. Populate 'config.env' with the provided ATLAS_URI and SECRETKEY from your selected cluster [May look similar to: ATLAS_URI=mongodb+srv://your_user:your_password@cluster.mongodb.net/your-db]
+7. Change any appropraiate URL (Onrender / Github.io) to Localhost on selected port
-7. Open a terminal and run "cd server" && "node server.js" - to run the server
+8. Open a terminal and run "cd server" && "node server.js" - to run the server
-8. Open a new terminal and run "cd src" && "npm start" - to run the frontend
+9. Open a new terminal and run "cd src" && "npm start" - to run the frontend
-9. Your browser should now be running the application
+10. Your browser should now be running the application

 ---